 Why is the Colosseum the first stop on our Rome Guided Tours?
 Because it is the symbol of Rome, the city most visited archaeological site, and the monument that makes us famous all over the world.

 The Colosseum's ancient name was the Flavian Amphitheater; the term 'Colosseum' originated later.
 The word "Colosseum" came from the presence of a colossal bronze statue of the unhinged emperor Nero (the "Colossus").
-In which, being the megalomaniac that he was, the emperor had modeled himself on the Sun.
+But this was no normal statue; being the megalomaniac that he was, Nero decided to model himself on (and portray himself as) the strongest god of all - the Sun.

 The Colosseum was built by the emperor Vespasian and his son, Titus, in the 70s AD.
 Because Vespasian was the first of the Flavian family to become emperor, the Colosseum took the Latin name: Amphitheatrum Flavium.
 The Colosseum's construction was funded out of the spoils of war taken from the sack of another eternal city - Jerusalem.
 It was built on the site of Nero's artificial lake.